 Start at 1:00, bring a comfortable blanket to sit on and watch the movie with your library friends.
 All movies are space themed and are either G or PG rated.
 June 17th – August 11th

 Painting can be very relaxing; we have all the supplies.
 This is program is for ages 13 and up.
-Wednesdays, June 19th and August 21st at 5:00
+Wednesdays, August 21st at 5:00

 Join the Teen Meet Up!

 Young Adults Come meet new friends, play games, watch movies and just have fun!
 Monday, July 15th, and August 19th at 3:00

 The 2019 Summer Reading Program begins June 12th and runs until August 16th.
 Come to the library and sign up.
 We have 3 different programs, Pre-readers, Readers, and Adults.
 For every book read you will earn a raffle ticket, prizes are drawn weekly.
 When your sticker sheet is filled, you will earn an entry into the Ice Cream Social and Movie, to be held on Friday, August 16th at 1 pm.
 All books must be checked out from the Babcock Library.